cerisara/DragonGoApp/README.md

 * You cannot do anything else for now: no chat, no forum, you can not challenge, create a new game, not even resign.
 Please do all this on the OGS web site for now.
-* Both games from DGS and OGS are handled and stored the same way internally: only the "get-games" and "send-moves" connections are speficic to each server.
+* Both games from DGS and OGS are handled and stored the same way internally: only the "get-games" and "send-moves" connections are specific to each server.

 ### Quick OGS-startup